Kristina01111000/Drws_site/README.md

 - shorter scorecard explanation?
 	- beginning paragraph, bottom 2 paragraphs from first section, then img, then the rest?
 - excel file looks different than the scorecard picture
-	- the scorecard picture might be better than the excel file itself
-	- add downloadable pdf? and also google doc? -> yes
 	- add copy directions to the scorecard file
 	- add to file add up each element per month
 	- and each element per month in line 4